 Theatre Under The Stars, along with the YMCA, provides after-school care programs and summer programs to benefit low-income students.
 Young people have a chance to learn music appreciation and arts education.

-The River program provides accessible, affordable fine arts opportunities for children, ages 2 to 19, with disabilities or chronic illnesses, or who are economically disadvantaged.
+The River Performing and Visual Arts Center, a program offered by Theatre Under the Stars, provides accessible, affordable fine arts opportunities for children, ages 2 to 19, with disabilities or chronic illnesses, or who are economically disadvantaged.

-The UTeach program was developed to help address the shortage of qualified math and science teachers in Texas and beyond.
+The University of Texas at Austin – UTeach program addresses the shortage of qualified math and science teachers in Texas and beyond.
 UTeach integrates a rigorous math and/or science major, research experience, acquisition of effective teaching techniques, field experience, and certification into a four-year program.
 Its mission is to attract and retain more teachers; create better students in kindergarten through 12th-grade science and math education; establish a pre-service curriculum that integrates modern technological teaching tools, scientific discovery, and subject mastery; and build partnerships with school systems and teachers across Texas.

 UTHealth School of Nursing